 Nutrition of Chicken Rib Meat

 Rib meat is a good source of vitamins B6 and B12 and minerals such as phosphorus, zinc, and magnesium [1].
-It also contains some essential fatty acids necessary for cellular metabolism and maintaining healthy skin.
+It also contains essential fatty acids necessary for cellular metabolism and maintaining healthy skin.

 Unfortunately, the U.S. Department of Agriculture (USDA) does not publish nutrition facts for chicken ribs alone.